Aligorith/whiodoc/README.md

 ### 4) Description

-The descriptive text for each parameter follows a similar pattern to whatis done for the comment-block's description: i.e.
+The descriptive text for each parameter follows a similar pattern to what is done for the comment-block's description: i.e.
 * 1) Short description of what the variable is for
 * 2) More detailed descriptions of the valid values OR the interpretation of